reactjs/react.dev/content/docs/concurrent-mode-reference.md

 In this example, `ProfileDetails` is waiting for an asynchronous API call to fetch some data.
 While we wait for `ProfileDetails` and `ProfilePhoto`, we will show the `Loading...` fallback instead.
 It is important to note that until all children inside `<Suspense>` has loaded, we will continue to show the fallback.

 `Suspense` takes two props:
-* **fallback** takes an loading indicator.
+* **fallback** takes a loading indicator.
 The fallback is shown until all of the children of the `Suspense` component have finished rendering.
 * **unstable_avoidThisFallback** takes a boolean.
 It tells React whether to "skip" revealing this boundary during the initial load.
 This API will likely be removed in a future release.

 ### `<SuspenseList>` {#suspenselist}